Am I the Drama?: Release and promotion

+After teasing an impending announcement on June 22, 2025, Cardi B officially revealed the album artwork and the release date for Am I the Drama? the next day via her social media.
+On June 27, Scarlet Envy brought Cardi B onstage on the LadyLand Festival, where the rapper performed "Outside".
+On June 30, a video trailer for the album was released, which sees a CGI flock of aggressive black birds attack Cardi B, who tries to get inside a car to escape.
+Jonah Krueger of Consequence and Atreyo Palit of Screen Rant wrote that the video and cover art's aesthetic were reminiscent of The Birds (1963) by Alfred Hitchcock; Krueger made an additional comparison to Home Alone 2 (1992) by Chris Columbus.
+In July, Cardi B attended the Schiaparelli fashion show in Paris, where she brought a live black bird on her arm.
+Multiple news outlets named the bird as a raven, crow, or rook.

-After the album announcement, Cardi B rolled out a series of alternative vinyl and CD covers in the following weeks, titled the "Imaginary Playerz", "Pretty & Petty", and "Magnet" versions.
-In August 2025, she appeared in court after a former security guard sued the rapper for allegedly assaulting her in 2018 during an interaction at a medical office.
-Cardi B's testimony at the televised trial went viral for her unfiltered, charismatic persona, resulting in numerous clips and memes shared across social media.
-After she was found not liable, Cardi B capitalized on the memes and announced on September 3 that she would release special CD versions of her album titled "The Courtroom Edition", featuring photos of her viral moments from the trial on the cover.
+Cardi B rolled out a series of alternative vinyl and CD covers for Am I the Drama?, which are themed around tracks on the album, including "Imaginary Playerz", "Pretty & Petty", and "Magnet", respectively.
+In August, she appeared in court after a former security guard sued the rapper for assault originating from an incident in 2018.
+Cardi B's testimony at the trial went viral for her unfiltered, charismatic persona, resulting in numerous clips and memes shared across social media.
+After she was found not liable, Cardi B announced on September 3 that she would release special CD versions of her album titled "The Courtroom Edition", featuring photos of her viral moments from the trial on the cover.

 Cardi B held a pop-up event on September 13 titled "Bodega Baddie" at a bodega in Washington Heights, New York City.
 On September 15, she announced the list of featured artists on the album, consisting of Summer Walker, Selena Gomez, Kehlani, Lizzo, Cash Cobain, Tyla, Janet Jackson and Megan Thee Stallion.
-Shortly after, Lourdiz announced that she would be a featured artist on the album via Instagram.
-Cardi B revealed the album tracklist on September 18, including the aforementioned feature from Lourdiz.
+Cardi B shared the album's tracklist on September 18, revealing an additional feature from Lourdiz.
 From September 19 to 25, Cardi B embarked on a meet-and-greet tour across the United States, visiting six stops.